-Open a new terminal session, navigate to your generated output directory and run the following command to launch Pelican's web server:
+Open a new terminal session, navigate to your project root directory, and run the following command to launch Pelican's web server:

 '''

 pelican --listen

 '''

 Preview your site by navigating to http://localhost:8000/ in your browser.

 Continue reading the other documentation sections for more detail, and check out the Pelican wiki's Tutorials page for links to community-published tutorials.